-Agnese Barbensi1, Naya Yerolemou^{1,2,+}, Oliver Vipond^{1,+}, Barbara I. Mahler1, Pawel Dabrowski-Tumanski3, and Dimos Goundaroulis^{4,5,6,}
+Agnese Barbensi 1, Naya Yerolemou ^{1,2,†}, Oliver Vipond ^{1,†}, Barbara I. Mahler 1, Pawel Dabrowski-Tumanski 3 and Dimos Goundaroulis ^{4,5,6,}

-1University of Oxford, Mathematical Institute, Oxford, OX2 6GG, UK

-2The Alan Turing Institute, London, NW1 2DB, UK

-3Faculty of Mathematics and Natural Sciences, School of Exact Sciences, Cardinal Stefan Wyszynski University, Woycickiego 1/3, 01-938, Warsaw, Poland

-4The Center for Genome Architecture, Baylor College of Medicine, Houston, TX 77030, USA

-5Department of Molecular and Human Genetics, Baylor College of Medicine, Houston, TX 77030, USA

-6Rice University, Center for Theoretical Biological Physics, Houston, TX 77030, USA

-Corresponding author: Dimos.Gkountaroulis@bcm.edu

-+these authors contributed equally to this work

-ABSTRACT
+- Mathematical Institute, University of Oxford, Oxford OX2 6GG, UK; barbensi@maths.ox.ac.uk (A.B.); Yerolemou@maths.ox.ac.uk (N.Y.); vipond@maths.ox.ac.uk (O.V.); mahler@maths.ox.ac.uk (B.I.M.) - 2 The Alan Turing Institute, London NW1 2DB, UK - 3 Faculty of Mathematics and Natural Sciences, School of Exact Sciences, Cardinal Stefan Wyszynski University, Woycickiego 1/3, 01-938 Warsaw, Poland; p.dabrowski-tumanski@uksw.edu.pl - 4 The Center for Genome Architecture, Baylor College of Medicine, Houston, TX 77030, USA - 5 Department of Molecular and Human Genetics, Baylor College of Medicine, Houston, TX 77030, USA 6 - Center for Theoretical Biological Physics, Rice University, Houston, TX 77030, USA - Correspondence: Dimos.Gkountaroulis@bcm.edu - t These authors contributed equally to this work.

-Understanding the biological function of knots in proteins and their folding process is an open and challenging question in biology.
-Recent studies classify the topology and geometry of knotted proteins by analysing the distribution of a protein's planar projections using topological objects called knotoids.
-We approach the analysis of proteins with the same topology by introducing a topologically inspired statistical metric between their knotoid distributions.
-We detect geometric differences between trefoil proteins by characterising their entanglement and we recover a clustering by sequence similarity.
-By looking directly at the geometry and topology of their native states, we are able to probe different folding pathways for proteins forming open-ended trefoil knots.
-Interestingly, our pipeline reveals that the folding pathway of shallow knotted Carbonic Anhydrases involves the creation of a double-looped structure, differently from what was previously observed for deeply knotted trefoil proteins.
+Abstract: Understanding how knotted proteins fold is a challenging problem in biology.
+Researchers have proposed several models for their folding pathways, based on theory, simulations and experiments.
+The geometry of proteins with the same knot type can vary substantially and recent simulations reveal different folding behaviour for deeply and shallow knotted proteins.
+We analyse proteins forming open-ended trefoil knots by introducing a topologically inspired statistical metric that measures their entanglement.
+By looking directly at the geometry and topology of their native states, we are able to probe different folding pathways for such proteins.
+In particular, the folding pathway of shallow knotted carbonic anhydrases involves the creation of a double-looped structure, contrary to what has been observed for other knotted trefoil proteins.
 We validate this with Molecular Dynamics simulations.
+By leveraging the geometry and local symmetries of knotted proteins' native states, we provide the first numerical evidence of a double-loop folding mechanism in trefoil proteins.

+Keywords: knotted proteins; protein folding; knotoids; knots; topological data analysis; bioinformatics; computational biology

-Introduction
+1. Introduction

-A small percentage of proteins deposited in the Protein Data Bank1 (PDB) are known to fold into conformations that are non-trivially entangled.
-All the currently known knotted protein structures are catalogued in the online database KnotProt2.
+A small percentage of proteins deposited in the Protein Data Bank [1] (PDB) are known to fold into conformations that are non-trivially entangled.
+All the currently known knotted protein structures are catalogued in the online database KnotProt [2].
 The vast majority of knotted proteins form simple knot-like structures.
-However, there are a few examples of proteins having more complex entanglement types2.
-Interestingly, even though they are not ubiquitous, knots in proteins have been conserved within species that are separated by millions of years of evolution3.
-This might imply that knottiness provides some advantages to proteins4, but this theory is still being contested5.
+However, there are a few examples of proteins having more complex entanglement types [2].
+Interestingly, even though they are not ubiquitous, knots in proteins have been conserved within species that are separated by millions of years of evolution [3].
+This might imply that knottiness provides some advantages to proteins [4], but this theory is still being contested [5].
 Besides the role of knots in proteins, there are many open questions about the pathway that the backbone of a knotted protein follows to reach its native folded state.
-To this date, researchers have suggested several mechanisms for protein self-tying that are based on wet lab experiments, numerical simulations, mathematical theory or a combination of all the above^{3,6-21}.
+To date, researchers have suggested several mechanisms for protein self-tying that are based on wet lab experiments, numerical simulations, mathematical theory or a combination of all the above [3,6-21].

-Recently, Flapan et al.21 proposed a novel topological model that contains as special cases two of the most popular folding theories^{13,22}.
-This theory is agnostic in terms of protein families and it is based on the assumption that there exist two loops of different sizes, each containing up to two twists.
-It is shown that there are several possible pathways emerging from the different choices of parameters of the model and it is suggested that these pathways are enough to recover any knot-type found empirically thus far in proteins.
-Since this model is theoretical, physical interactions and dynamics that may affect the folding pathway are not taken into consideration.
+Recently, Flapan et al. [21] proposed a novel topological model that contains as special cases two of the most popular folding theories [13,22].
+This theory is agnostic in terms of protein families, and it is based on the assumption that there exist two loops of different sizes, each containing up to two twists.
+It is shown that there are several possible pathways emerging from the different choices of parameters of the model and it is suggested that